andruschak/openai-gym-retro/README.md

-# openai-gym-retro
+# Openai-gym-retro

-# table of contents
+# Table of contents

-# part 1. what is this all about
+# Part 1.
+What is this all about
 Leveraging machine learning, specifically reinforcement learning, to train a bot to play classic emulated video games using Open-AI gym-retro.
 At the end of the day, I would like to understand how to make it play a couple different genre's - platformers (Mario and Sonic) and fighting games (Street Figher II).

 Much of the heavy lifting is done for us by utilizing open source libraries and tutorials that can be found online (reference list at the bottom of the page).
 While I mainly build on what those have done before me, I add my own original contributions.

-## inspiration
+## Inspiration
 There are several reasons I am interested in this project:

 - To keep learning and continue programming (use it or lose it).